 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

+Looking for copper stocks on the ASX?
 Copper can be found in low concentrations in the earth’s crust.
 It has an abundance of uses — from our homes to industrial machinery.
-But it's difficult and expensive to mine.

-It's mined in several countries including Australia.
-As of 2018, Australia was the 7th largest exporter of copper, and many of our copper miners are listed on the Australian Securities Exchange, including: Sandfire (SFR) and OZ Minerals (OZL).
+As of 2021, Australia was the 7th largest exporter of copper, with and many of our copper miners are listed on the Australian Securities Exchange (ASX), including Sandfire (SFR) and OZ Minerals (OZL).
+This guide will cover how you can invest in copper stocks in Australia, including stocks and ETFs to consider.

 What is copper and how is it used?